Proto-Siouan language: Dating

-Several other terms for plants have helped linguists frame the Proto-Siouan period, as well as reconstruct lower phylogenetic relationships within the greater Siouan family.
-For example, the Siouan languages do not share a common term for 'corn'; thus, the first divisions of Proto-Siouan must precede its introduction from Mesoamerica around 200 AD.
-The Mandan term, kóoxą'te (lit. 'gourd grass'), was borrowed into Hidatsa (kóoxaati) and Crow (xóoxaashi) after the Mandan probably introduced either the plant itself or agricultural techniques related to its cultivation, while Ofo and Biloxi borrowed their term from a Caddoan language.
-Because of the disparity in terminology, the four major divisions within Siouan proper – Missouri River Siouan, Mississippi Valley Siouan, Ohio Valley Siouan, and Mandan – must have already occurred before the turn of the 11th century, since corn as an agricultural effort only reached the upper Mississippi Valley around that time.
+Several other terms for plants have helped linguists frame and reconstruct lower phylogenetic relationships within the Western Siouan family.
+For example, the languages do not share a common term for corn; thus, the first divisions of Proto-Siouan precede corn's introduction from Mesoamerica around 200 AD.
+Terms related to the agricultural production of corn are pervasive in the Siouan languages, which allows for much more stable estimates for timing since, while one word may fall out of use in any language at any point during its history, a cluster of related words is less likely to all be replaced.
+The terms for corn are fairly disparate.
+For example, the Mandan term kóoxą'te (lit. 'gourd grass') was borrowed into Hidatsa (kóoxaati) and Crow (xóoxaashi) after the Mandan probably introduced either the plant itself or techniques related to its cultivation; Ofo and Biloxi borrowed their term from a Caddoan language, while the other languages typically adapted a dated term for squash.

-It is likely that Mississippi Valley Siouan was beginning to split into its subfamilies around this time as well.
-For example, the Dhegihan languages adapted a borrowed term from the Southeast – perhaps from a Muskogean language – with a suffix; this nominal suffix, *-se, was reanalyzed in several languages by folk etymology to -zi meaning 'yellow'.
-By contrast, Ho-Chunk and the Dakotan languages borrowed the word for 'gourd' from an Algonquian source as their word for 'squash' and derived 'corn' from it using a suffix, such as -heza perhaps meaning 'striped'.